 Early Demolition Contract

-The Early Demolition contract was awarded to DW White Construction of Acushnet.
-This work involves the demolition of buildings and other structures located on MBTA controlled property at nine separate locations in Middleborough, Taunton, Berkley, Freetown, Fall River, and New Bedford.
-Demolition site work includes asbestos and lead abatement; cutting/capping utilities; disposing of debris; backfill/grading/loam and seeding; and fencing.
-Fall 2020 is the projected completion date.
+The Early Demolition contract was awarded to DW White Construction of Acushnet and was completed in Fall 2020.
+This work involved the demolition of buildings and other structures located on MBTA controlled property at nine separate locations in Middleborough, Taunton, Berkley, Freetown, Fall River, and New Bedford.
+Demolition site work included asbestos and lead abatement; cutting/capping utilities; disposing of debris; backfill/grading/loam and seeding; and fencing.

 Fall River Secondary Line Construction